CraigStuntz/CraigStuntz.github.io/about.markdown

 ---
 I am a software engineer living software engineer and a lifelong student of computer science, with specific interests in programming languages, type theory, compilers, and math.
-I live in Columbus, OH.
-I work for [Improving](http://improving.com/) and co-founded [the Columbus branch of Papers We Love](http://paperswelove.org/chapter/columbus/), a reading group for people interested in academic computer science research.
+I am Technical Director at [Improving](http://improving.com/) in Columbus, OH and co-founded [the Columbus branch of
+Papers We Love](http://paperswelove.org/chapter/columbus/), a reading group for people interested in academic computer science research.
 You can also [read my full résumé](https://stackoverflow.com/cv/craigstuntz) or look at